web3r-chat/.github/profile/README.md

 That simple idea resulted in the `web3r.chat` project and a grant from the DFINITY Foundation.

-# Contact

-You can reach us by talking to [bot-0](https://gmngn-xiaaa-aaaai-abegq-cai.ic0.app/)
+To contact us talk to [bot-0](https://gmngn-xiaaa-aaaai-abegq-cai.ic0.app/)!